AdobeDocs/mobile-services.it-IT/help/android/messaging-main/push-messaging/push-messaging.md

    Questi sono i requisiti per abilitare i rapporti di click-through tramite push:

    * In your implementation of `FireBaseMessageService`, the Bundle object that contains the message data, which is passed into the `onMessageReceived` method with the RemoteMessage object, must be added to the Intent that is used to open the target activity on a click-through.
-Questo può essere fatto utilizzando il `putExtras` metodo.
+Questo può essere fatto utilizzando il `putExtras` metodo .
 For more information, see [putExtras](https://developer.android.com/reference/android/content/Intent.html#putExtras(android.os.Bundle))).
    ```java
    Intent intent = new Intent(this, MainActivity.class);
       intent.addFlags(Intent.FLAG_ACTIVITY_CLEAR_TOP);